 - Go to the App Engine Administration Console.

-- In the list of projects, locate the project for your dataset (the project ID will match your dataset ID).
+- In the list of projects, click the project for your dataset (the project ID will match your dataset ID).

-- Click the Datastore Viewer link on the left-hand side of the page.
+- Click Datastore Viewer on the left-hand side of the page.

-- Click the +Options link to open up the interactive query form.
+- Click +Options to open up the interactive query form.

 - Type your query in the form and click Run Query.